shlokanegi/vg_anchors/README.md

 python -m unittest discover tests/
 ```

-To start the visualization server:
+To start the visualization server (BETA: not in use currently!):
 ```bash
 python server.py
 ```